pradipece/Calculato_program_CLI_and_GUI/README.md

-# Calculator
+# Calculator ⌄

 ### Overview
-Calculator Project
 <p>
-This project perform basic arithmetic oprations calculator.
+This calculator project perform basic arithmetic oprations calculator.
 The number of operations depends on the <b>time complexity O(1) and Space complexity O(1) </b>
 </p>
 This is the calculator program version: 1.0.0